 A students' lack of Academic Progress may result in dismissal with no option to be reinstated.

 A university exists for the purpose of educating students and granting degrees to all students who complete graduation requirements.
 Therefore, Arkansas Tech University requires certain standards of academic integrity and conduct from all students.
 Arkansas Tech University expects an academic atmosphere to be maintained in all classes regardless of their format and delivery, such as in-person classrooms or online classroom settings.
-This atmosphere is created by both the professor and the class to enable all students enrolled to reach their academic potential.
-All students, regardless of the format and delivery of their classes, are expected to: attend class (attendance policy is defined by the professor); conduct themselves in a non-disruptive manner in class, and refrain from cheating, plagiarism, or other unfair and dishonest practices.
-Students should also realize the classroom is under the control of the professor who will give students a statement of his or her classroom policies in a syllabus at the beginning of the semester.
+This atmosphere is created by both the professor and the students in order to enable all students enrolled in a class to reach their academic potential.
+All students, regardless of the format and delivery of their classes, are expected to: attend class (attendance policy is defined by the professor); conduct themselves in a non-disruptive manner; and refrain from cheating, plagiarism, or other unfair and dishonest practices.
+Students should also realize the class is under the control of the professor who will give students a statement of his or her class policies in a syllabus at the beginning of the semester.

-Academic offenses involving dishonesty and misconduct are defined in the Definitions section.
+Academic offenses involving dishonesty and misconduct are defined in the Definitions section below.
 These definitions are not all inclusive, and conduct not expressly set forth in the definitions may also be considered academic dishonesty or academic misconduct.

 Academic Dishonesty.
 Academic dishonesty refers to the various categories of cheating and plagiarism in a class, regardless of the class format and delivery.

 Since charges of academic dishonesty may have serious consequences, a professor who suspects a student of any category of academic dishonesty must have facts and/or evidence to support the charge.